takedananda/Loan-Prediction/README.md

 The highlight of this project is the latter parts, in which I treated the problem as a business case rather than a data science competition.
 I investigated how the business can optimize profits under different pricing assumptions.
 I also computed metrics that will get organizational buy-ins to get the model in production.

-For more information about the data, please refer to AnalyticsVidhya site: https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement
+For more information about the data, please refer to the AnalyticsVidhya site: https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement